NirantK/blog/content/writing/modelmonitoring.md

 ## Feature Viz for Monitoring

-Almost all models for high dimensional data (images or text), indirectly or directly *vectorize* data.
+Almost all models for high dimensional data (images or text) *vectorize* data.
 I am using features and vectorized embedding as loosely synonymous here.

 Let's take text as an example:

 ### Class Level with umap

-With umap https://github.com/lmcinnes/umap, you can get plots like these for pretty much any vector space on the class level:
+Use any dimensionality reduction like PCA or umap (https://github.com/lmcinnes/umap) for your feature space.
+Notice that these are on class level.

 ![umap-tweet-plots](https://raw.githubusercontent.com/NirantK/blog/master/content/images/umap-tweets-plot.png "UMAP Tweet Plots")

-Plot similar plots for both training and test, and see if they have visually similar distributions.
+Plot similar plots for both training and test, and see if they have similar distributions.

 ## Prediction Viz for Monitoring